 - “Your family loves you and would miss you.
-Your grandson adores you and would miss not having you to wrestle and tease him.
+Your grandson adores you and would miss not having you to wrestle with and tease him.
 I love you, too, and wouldn’t appreciate it if you left me by choice.”

 Back in the early 1990s, when I first mentioned the option of suicide in front of Dolly, she did what a family member should do: she took it seriously!
 She called our pastor for an intervention.
 When he met with me, he talked me into obtaining medical intervention for the first time.
 For the next few years, medicine brought noticeable relief to the frequency and depth of my dark moods.

 She knows my family history.
 She realizes that rough days can occur even when there is no circumstantial reason for the downward mood spiral.
 Never have I heard anything remotely resembling a glib remark, such as “Snap out of it!” or “I know how you feel,” or “Just trust in God and this will pass.”
-In fact, I’ve heard her say the opposite: commending me to others.

-But it is what Dolly doesn’t say that may be her most effective ministry to me when I’m despondent.
+It’s what Dolly doesn’t say that may be her most effective ministry to me when I’m despondent.

 When my depression shows disrespect for her or threatens the health of our marriage relationship, Dolly confronts me.

 Depression often spawns irritability.
-For me this includes hypersensitivity and defensiveness because of my low self-esteem.
+For me, this includes hypersensitivity and defensiveness because of my low self-esteem.
 More than once I have misinterpreted her words or nonverbal cues, erroneously accusing her of a slight or criticism of me that she never intended.
-When depressed, I tend to project my own self-loathing which causes me to misinterpret her words or body language, resulting in a harsh tone directed at her, when she didn’t have me in mind at all.
+When depressed, I tend to project my own self-loathing which causes me to misinterpret her words or body language, resulting in a harsh tone directed at her when she didn’t have me in mind at all.